zalgonoise/research/ddd/secrets-store.md

 As for the users repository, it will expose a complete set of CRUD operations (with `list`); but secrets will not contain an update operation -- its `create` operation will be designed to overwrite the secret if it already exists.

-The secrets repository will contain additional methods to share the secret until a period in time, or for a certain duration.
-The removal of an expired shared secret is done when reading it; so if a user lists their secrets which currently include an expired shared secret, it will be removed before the list response is returned to the caller.
+The shared repository will contain methods to share a secret with users -- optionally until a period in time, or for a certain duration.
+The removal of an expired shared secret is done when reading it; so if a user lists their secrets which currently include an expired shared secret, it will be removed before the read / list response is returned to the caller.

 ### Security